-Tennessee Man Sentenced to 63 Months in Prison for Felony Charges Related to the Jan.
+Tennessee Man Sentenced to 63 Months in Prison For Felony Charges Related to Jan.
 6 Capitol Breach

-Memphis, TN – A Tennessee man was sentenced today to 63 months in prison, followed by three years of supervised release, for conspiracy to obstruct an official proceeding and assaulting, resisting, or impeding officers during the January 6, 2021, breach of the U.S. Capitol.
+WASHINGTON – A Tennessee man was sentenced today to 63 months in prison, followed by three years of supervised release, for conspiracy to obstruct an official proceeding and assaulting, resisting, or impeding officers during the January 6, 2021 breach of the U.S. Capitol.
 His and others’ actions disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the 2020 presidential election.

 Ronald Sandlin, 35, of Millington, Tennessee, was sentenced in the District of Columbia.

 According to court documents, Sandlin and two co-conspirators – Nathaniel DeGrave and Josiah Colt – planned to interfere with the peaceful transition of presidential power, beginning in December 2020.
 For example, on Dec.
 31, 2020, Sandlin posted to Facebook that he was organizing a caravan to travel to Washington and sought donations on a GoFundMe site.
 The same day, he, DeGrave, and Colt began a private chat on Facebook to plan for Jan.
 6. In the chat, they discussed “shipping guns” to Sandlin’s residence in Tennessee, where they planned to meet prior to their trip.

 On Jan.
 4, 2021, before heading to Washington, Sandlin posted to Facebook a picture of Colt lying on a bed holding a firearm, with the caption, “My fellow patriot sleeping ready for the boogaloo Jan 6.”
 Sandlin understood at the time that the term “boogaloo” referred to civil war.